Updated December 2022

-- who else is offering a similar product or service in that particular market (top competitors)
+- Information on who else is offering a similar product or service in that particular market (top competitors)

-- how consumers are responding to a newly introduced product or service (whether they are satisfied or dissatisfied), so the company can tweak its approach accordingly
+- An assessment of how consumers are responding to a newly introduced product or service (whether they are satisfied or dissatisfied), so the company can tweak its approach accordingly

 The more detailed the data, the more power businesses have to make smarter, more profitable decisions in the ever-changing global marketplace.